 The purdah period before general elections is not regulated by statute, but governed by conventions based largely on the Civil Service Code.

 The Cabinet Office issues guidance for civil servants in UK departments on their role and conduct during election and referendum campaigns.
 This is available on the Cabinet Office website.

 The guidance for civil servants on their role and conduct during the election campaign period before the elections (including the Scottish Parliament, the Welsh Assembly and the Northern Ireland Assembly elections) on 5 May 2016 was published on 24 March 2016.
 A ministerial statement gave details of the different purdah periods for the different elections on 5 May 2016:

 The period of sensitivity preceding the local, mayoral and Police and Crime Commissioner elections starts on 14 April, and in relation to the devolved administrations from 24 March for the elections to the Scottish Parliament; 30 March for the Northern Ireland Assembly; and 6 April for the National Assembly for Wales.

-Separate guidance has been issued by the Scottish Government for civil servants in Scotland before the 2016 Scottish Parliament elections and the Welsh Government has also published guidance for its staff before the National Assembly elections.
+Separate guidance was issued by the Scottish Government for civil servants in Scotland before the 2016 Scottish Parliament elections and the Welsh Government has also published guidance for its staff before the National Assembly elections.
 The Northern Ireland Executive published guidance on 7 March 2016.

 There is statutory guidance for local authorities about publicity during the period just before local elections.
 The pre-election period is defined as beginning with the publication of notice of the election.
 In 2016 the latest date for the publication of the notice of election was 30 March 2016.
 The Code of Recommended Practice on Local Authority Publicity is issued under section 4 of the Local Government Act 1986.
 The Local Government Association has published Purdah: a short guide to publicity during the pre-election period which gives further information.